dev-cafe/cmake-cookbook/chapter-03/recipe-07/README.md

-# Detecting the Eigen Library
+# Detecting the Eigen library

 Show how to use the Eigen library and link to BLAS/LAPACK.